Ranking nodes in bipartite systems with a non-linear iterative map: Methods

 where $B$ is the $N \times N$ adjacency matrix, which we assume to be symmetric and irreducible, i.e., the network is undirected and connected.
 The equation above, when written in matrix form, is satisfied by each eigenvector of $B$ with corresponding eigenvalue $\lambda$: $B \mathbf{c} = \lambda \mathbf{c}$.
 To resolve the ambiguity of having multiple possible choices for the scores, the scores are required to be all positive.
 This constrains the choice to the eigenvector corresponding to the largest eigenvalue, since the Perron-Frobenius theorem proves that it is the only eigenvector with all positive components ~\cite{hogben2013handbook}.
 Therefore, the leading eigenvector of $B$ defines the so-called eigenvector centrality.
 This definition of score is arbitrary to within a multiplicative constant.
 However, one is usually interested in the node ranking, which is not affected by this degree of freedom.
 An important property of the eigenvector centrality is that it can be computed in a dynamical way, in the similar spirit of the map given by \EQ{eq:gen_pn_map}.
 Starting from a vector of ones as initial condition, the recursive relation $\mathbf{c}^{(t+1)} = \lambda^{-1} B \mathbf{c}^{(t)}$, converges to the leading eigenvector, in the limit of large $t$.

-This measure can be extended to bipartite network \cite{daugulis2012note}.
-Since the adjacency matrix $A$ is rectangular in this case, the concept of eigenvector is substituted with left/right singular vectors, and eigenvalue with singular value. \SM{2} shows the proof that the iteration of the \EQ{eq:gen_pn_map} for $\gamma=1$ leads to a vector of scores $\mathbf{x}$ which is proportional to the leading left singular vector $\mathbf{u}_1$ of $A$ (corresponding to the largest singular value $\sigma_1$), while $\mathbf{y}$ is proportional to the leading right singular vector $\mathbf{v}_1$:
+This measure can be extended to bipartite networks \cite{daugulis2012note}.
+In this case, we can consider the rectangular incidence matrix $A$ and substitute the concept of eigenvectors with left/right singular vectors, and eigenvalues with singular values. \SM{2} shows the proof that the iteration of the \EQ{eq:gen_pn_map} for $\gamma=1$ leads to a vector of scores $\mathbf{x}$ which is proportional to the leading left singular vector $\mathbf{u}_1$ of $A$ (corresponding to the largest singular value $\sigma_1$), while $\mathbf{y}$ is proportional to the leading right singular vector $\mathbf{v}_1$:

 Again, the Perron-Frobenius theorem guarantees that the leading singular vectors are positive, and therefore consistent with the unique definition of a positive score.

 It is useful to describe one possible example of application of this score system: rating the desirability of products which have been used by a set of consumers \cite{daugulis2012note}.
 This can be described by a consumer-product bipartite system which has links whether a consumer has tried a product.
 Clearly, the more a product is consumed (high degree) the more important it is, but one can also speculate that an \quotes{experienced} consumer increases further the importance of the products that it has tried.
 The evaluation of consumer experience can be made by the amount of the tried products and if those tried products are considered very desirable.
 Another important example is the measure of economic complexity introduced in \cite{hidalgo2009building} (with a small difference in the normalization factor of the map).